Gurpranked/comp-sec-project/README.md

 ## Milestone 3: Adding Contacts
 - [x] No need for DB implementation, YAML, JSON adequate
 - [ ] Prevent unauthorized access to data
+- [ ] Use AES Key to encrypt the file and store hash of AES key in user credentials with salt

 ## Milestone 4: Listing Contacts
 - [ ] Display contact info only if user has added the contact, contact has reciprocated, contact is online on the network.